guipleite/Image-Upscaling-CNN/README.md

 This repository contains a notebook with the implementation of a simple CNN with the objective of demonstrating how these neural networks can be useful for image processing.

-Further explanation can be found in the medium article
+Further explanation can be found in the medium article: https://guipleite.medium.com/an-introduction-to-convolutional-neural-networks-for-image-upscaling-using-sub-pixel-cnns-5d9ea911c557

 ![alt text](./comparison.jpg)